Hidalgo County Adult Detention Facility

 Q

-What ID do I need to visit someone at Hidalgo County Jail?
+What ID do I need to bring for a visitation at Hidalgo County Adult Detention Facility?

-Bring an accepted photo ID such as a state driver license, DPS-issued ID, military ID, U.S. passport, or a foreign government ID.
-If your photo ID is expired, you may present it with a valid voter registration certificate or a utility bill in your name and address for verification.
+Bring a valid photo ID such as a state driver license, DPS-issued ID, military ID, U.S. passport, or foreign government ID.
+If your photo ID is expired, bring the expired ID plus a valid voter registration certificate or a utility bill with your name and address.

 Visitation